ekamperi/ekamperi.github.io/_posts/2021-01-13-python-decorators-and-tf-function.md

 {% endraw %}
 {% endhighlight %}

 Fire up the [Tensorboard](https://www.tensorflow.org/tensorboard) to inspect the computation graph.
-By the way, if you are using ssh tunelling, you will probably need to add local port forwarding for port 6006.
+By the way, if you are using ssh tunneling, you will probably need to add local port forwarding for port 6006.

 {% highlight python %}
 {% raw %}